DS202-at-ISU/lab-1-team4/README.md

 12.2

-Henry Tang: Since repository was done, didn’t need to do anything but clone
+Henry Tang: Since repository was done, didn’t need to do anything but clone Caleb Moe: Repo was set up for us, just cloned it.

 Norah Wade: Repository was succesfully set up for us prior to lab.

 12.3 Norah Wade: Succesfully cloned the repo via RStudio.

-Isabel Lange:
-Got the link from the repository
+Isabel Lange: Got the link from the repository

+Caleb Moe: No Problems cloning repo, hardest part was just figuring out the layout of RStudio

 Henry Tang: No problems here.